-Operate the brakes by slowly and continuously squeezing both brake levers until you feel the braking action.
+Operate the brakes by squeezing both brake levers slowly and continuously until you feel the braking action.
 Make a habit of always using both brakes to stop the bicycle.
-You will stop in the shortest distance by using both brakes.
+You will stoop in the shortest distance by using both brakes.